stucco/dev-setup/README.md

 See the ['Debugging' page](https://github.com/stucco/dev-setup/wiki/Debugging) on the wiki.

+#### 64 bit / Virtualization

+The host OS machine should be relatively recent and should have Virtualization enabled in the BIOS.
+A 64-bit machine that supports Intel VT-x or AMD-V should work.
+If you do not have a 64-bit machine or the BIOS Virtualization enabled, you can try to change this line in the `Vagrantfile`:

+    config.vm.box = "hashicorp/precise64"

+To:

+    config.vm.box = "hashicorp/precise32"

+#### VPNs

 The Cisco VPN, and maybe others, may screw up the ability to access the guest from the host OS.
 Turn off the VPN and maybe restart.

-To use the provided setup, **you must have a 64-bit machine that supports Intel VT-x or AMD-V**.